LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduced a new paradigm for generating consistent videos of animated characters in a zero-shot manner.
 We employed text-based motion diffusion models to provide continuous motion guidance that we utilized to generate video frames through a pre-trained T2I diffusion model.
 This allowed generating videos of diverse characters and motions that existing T2V methods struggled to produce.
 We also demonstrated that our approach produces temporally consistent videos achieved through the proposed Spatial Latent Alignment and Pixel-Wide Guidance modules.
-We believe that these modules can benefit other latent diffusion-based approaches.
+These two modules can benefit other approaches that adopt cross-frame attention and latent diffusion models in general.
 For future work, the cross-frame dense correspondences can be improved for better latent alignment.
 Furthermore, video dynamics can be incorporated into the background for enhanced realism.